 - died by suicide

-- ended his/her life
+- ended their life

-- took his/her life
+- took their life

-- attempt to end his/her life.
+- attempt to end their life.

 When someone expresses that they are experiencing suicidal thoughts or thoughts of self-harm, it is important to consider that this is an uncomfortable conversation, but it is very important to have.
 It’s not always about keeping someone happy, it’s about helping them.